OCowper/CS2810Restaurant/README.md

 follow the docker instructions in "docker instructions.rtf"

-Can be run directly in maven or through eclipse run configurations:
+The project can be run directly in maven or through eclipse run configurations:

 maven: